HC

 Average Cost in Boston, MA

 In Boston, modeled costs are currently about 15% above the national baseline.
-That usually reflects a mix of smaller metro labor pricing, subcontractor availability, and broader northeast regional cost pressure.
+That usually reflects a mix of mid-sized metro labor pricing, subcontractor availability, and broader northeast regional cost pressure.

 Backsplash pricing in Boston often varies most with tile complexity, outlet cuts, trim details, and whether old material has to come off first.